 It is a flowering plant that looks like a daisy.
 Chamomile comes in two forms – the German chamomile and the Roman chamomile.
-People use these two forms medicinally by making them into tea, extracting them, using them as a tablet, or topically as a skin cream.
-The chamomile is widely utilized as a stress and anxiety reducer.
+People use these two forms medicinally by making them into tea, extracting them, using them as a tablet, dietary supplements, or topically as skin creams.
+Chamomile is widely utilized in relieving generalized anxiety and stress.

-On the other hand, chamomile may not be suitable to use if you are taking other drugs such as warfarin (a blood thinner) and cyclosporine (an anti-rejection drug).
-Ultimately, a person who is taking any form of medication must consult with their doctor before consuming chamomile supplements.
+On the other hand, chamomile may not be suitable to use if you are taking other drugs, such as warfarin (a blood thinner) and cyclosporine (an anti-rejection drug).
+Ultimately, a person who is taking any form of medication must consult with their doctor for more information before consuming chamomile supplements.

 Lavender is also a flowering herb that belongs to the family of mints.
-A lot of people choose lavender to help them calm their nerves and reduce their anxiety symptoms.
+Randomized controlled trial shows that lavender can improve generalized anxiety disorder and other mental health problems like depression.
+A lot of people choose lavender as a complementary and alternative medicine to help them calm their nerves, reduce stress, and relieve anxiety symptoms.
+It can also help people who are undergoing cognitive behavioral therapy for anxiety disorders.
 They use the herb in the following methods:

 - Concocting a tea from its leaves